 The safety of people should not depend on low priced fashion - that's why we need the Fashion Revolution Week and other reminders to raise awareness and make sure that what happened won't be forgotten.
 To change the industry we need to be educated about the current working conditions and issues.

 Most of the people working for the fast fashion industry are women and they often get employed underage, paid under the living wage and have to work in an unsafe und often toxic environment.
 We need to acknowledge that the most local textile industries were destroyed or couldn't evolve because of western companies and their exploitation of people and nature.

 Because this week and the fashion industry itself should be about the people who make your clothes - in this case your beautiful MYMARINIs - we want to show you who does the magic and make them visible.
 We want to show you how we work, raise awareness that safe and well payed work should be a standard and try to always improve for us and the planet.

-All pictures in this blogpost are taken by Christin, our sustainability manager, when she visited the production site in Croatia last month.
+All pictures in this blogpost are taken by Christin, our sustainability manager, when she visited the production site in Croatia.
 The pictures below show Irena, Smiljana and Gordana.
 Irena is the owner of the production site, Smiljana is our main contact person and the production manager and Gordana is one of the women who sew the MYMARINIs.